“I wanna be a lawyer!”

 In June of 2012, Matt was one of a handful of journalists, from all around the country, who were invited to the White House for an exclusive interview with President Barack Obama.

 Matt’s wife, Bridget, also has a place in at “News 4”.
 She’s KTIV’s General Manager.
 They have three children, R.J., Elizabeth and Jason.
-And, in May of 2015 when they adopted a two-month-old “borador” (border collie/labrador retriever mix), named Hadley, from the Siouxland Humane Society.
+And, in May of 2015, they adopted a two-month-old “borador” (border collie/labrador retriever mix), named Hadley, from the Siouxland Humane Society.

 LIKE Matt on Facebook here.